MSc Socio-Legal Studies

 You will take optional units up to a value of 30 credit points, chosen from across most of the Faculty of Social Sciences and Law.
 Units designed especially for this MSc that are offered by the School of Sociology, Politics and International Studies are usually worth 20 credit points each.
 Units in the Law School are taken alongside LLM students, and are each worth 30 credit points.

 Methods of assessment will depend on the optional subjects chosen, but could include essays, presentations or written examinations.

 The dissertation accounts for 60 credit points.
 It should build on the optional units you have chosen and develop the approaches taken in the core units.
-You will be expected to demonstrate an ability to:

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Socio-Legal Studies.